ansible-collections/ibm_zos_core/roles/job_status/README.md

 ## Role Variables

-Tue only variable required is:
+The only variable required is:

 - `job_id`: ID of the job to query status and if is active or not.